 In the largely rural environment we operate in, targeted safety training and healthcare services, have proven invaluable in safeguarding the health of our workers.

 GAR is an equal opportunity employer.
 We hire based on merit and capability, and provide a safe and equitable workplace.
 The palm oil sector tends to be male dominated, in part due to the physical attributes required for harvesting and labour-intensive work.
 But agribusiness goes beyond just plantations.
 We believe that a diversity of experience, culture and perspective is required for our business to excel.
 We are committed to promoting diversity and gender equality at all levels in our organisation and throughout our value chain.

 We strive for pay parity.
 At GAR the ratio of basic salary of women to men is 1.03.
 However, we understand that gender is a complex issue that goes beyond salary and wages.
 GAR has zero tolerance for sexual harassment.
 We conduct extensive training and socialisation for all estate and mill workers to ensure this is understood.
 We believe in investing in women, especially in our rural communities, with programmes to address education and malnutrition.

 We adhere to all Indonesian labour laws covering issues such as freedom of association for our employees, decent pay and working hours.
 Our commitment to fair labour is also emphasised in our company’s Code of Conduct and employment practices.

 GAR supports trade unions as they strengthen the rights of our employees, by increasing their collective bargaining power.
-In 2019, there were 121 labour unions across our estates representing 81,000 employees.
+In 2020, 62,000 employees (69 percent) were represented by 122 labour unions across our operations.